-1.0131.12.2005

-Cash flow from operating activities

-Assets valuation at amortised cost using the use of effective interest

-rate net of deferred tax (336 002)

-Impairment of financial assets (476 734)

-Interest on the "old portfolio" housing loans 174 356

-Total effect of transition to IAS (638 380)
+1.0131.12.2005 Cash flow from operating activities Calculation of deemed cost of tangible fixed assets re-measured to fair value (336 002) Transfer of general banking risk provision to equity (476 734) Valuation of investments in subsidiaries, associates and jointly controlled entities in accordance with IAS 174 356 Total effect of transition to IAS (638 380)

 This document is a translation of the document originally issued in Polish.
+The only binding version is the original Polish version.